 Our lawyers are handling Prilosec and Nexium kidney damage lawsuits in all 50 states.

 Thousands of Proton Pump Inhibitor lawsuits have been filed around the country by plaintiffs who allege that PPI drugs like Nexium and Prilosec caused them to develop permanent kidney damage, bone fractures, and interstitial nephritis.
-As of April 2022, ther are over 13,000 Nexium and Prilosec kidney damage lawsuits pending in a class action MDL.
+As of September 2022, there are over 13,000 Nexium and Prilosec kidney damage lawsuits pending in a class action MDL.

 May 2022 Class Action Update